adamant/adamant.language.reference/src/tuple-types.md

 ### Indexing Tuples

-There are two ways to index into the fields of a tuple.
-In both ways they are accessed by a zero based index.
+Tuple fields are accessed by a zero based index.
 This is consistent with arrays which are zero based and makes more sense for the "`at`" method.
 Tuple values can be directly accessed as fields by escaping the index name.

 ```adamant
 let t = #(1, 2, 3);